User0k/webtales.dev/public/posts/has-is-pseudo-classes/index.md

 ## Count elements

 What if I get some amount of cards, images, etc in a row?
 There can be plenty of them.
 I may want to display only some of them.
-Let\`s show a maximum of 4 and a button to show more cards, which should be displayed only if we have 5 or more.
+Let's show a maximum of 4 and a button to show more cards, which should be displayed only if we have 5 or more.

 ```html
 <div class="container">